 Lesson 8: You Do Have Time

 Every time I hear someone say “I don’t have time to do all that” I always reply the same way: “Well then you are a perfect candidate to write!”
-No one has time, and if you are busy then you have lots of fertile soil to till for content!
+No one has time, and if you are busy, that means you have lots of fertile soil to till for content.
 Deadlines and limited blocks of time are your friends.
 They are productivity gods.
 Recently I had an entire day to work on edits for a Bon Appetit story.
 What should’ve taken me 3 hours took me 10 because I expanded it to the amount of time I had.
 And not that I am in any way comparing myself to Jack White here, but in this clip about his creative process (courtesy of the most excellent Talent Code), he says basically the same thing: “Deadlines and things make you creative.
 Opportunity and telling yourself you have all the time in the world?
 All the money in the world?
 All the colors in the palette?
 That just kills creativity.”

 I never really know how long a post is going to take when I start writing.
 Some days I will write one in the 20 minutes between dropping off the kids at the bus stop and catching the train to the city.
 Some posts that I think will be pre-coffee toss-offs, take days.
 Andy is famous for sitting down at the computer within ten seconds of getting an idea, then 72 hours later emerging from a stupor saying, “Can you believe we just spent three days of our lives writing that?”
 (And then a week later, he’ll write the instant classic Stromboli in under 15 minutes.)
 When you are a writer, there has to be a certain amount of pain-denial going on every day.
 If I remembered how long and involved some of these posts tend to be, I might not ever embark on them.
 This post you are reading was first entered into my WordPress queue on May 3, 2012.
 It didn’t take eight months to write.
 It took eight months of accumulating thoughts (every time I had one, I’d scribble it in the post draft) and then about a day of polishing everything up.
 As any dinner-maker will appreciate, it’s always a little more efficient when you don’t have to start from scratch.